nicolodiamante/dispatch/README.md

 <br><br>

-When you wish to use the shortcut, just turn on Siri and utter the command "Wake Me Up".
+When you wish to use the shortcut, just turn on Siri and utter the command Wake Me Up.
 Upon doing this, your daily schedules will be generated and read out to you.
 For further simplicity, you can establish an automation in the Shortcuts application.
 This will be triggered each time you silence your wake-up alarm, eliminating the need for you to manually activate it.

 <br><br>